 How are Australian Standards developed?

-Who are the representatives on a Standards Australia Committee I am interested in?
+Who are the representatives on a Standards Australia Committee?

 Committee members are appointed as representatives of Nominating Organisations and represent the views of that Nominating Organisation's interest group.